 Sisters in Spirit is a series of blog posts by a group of women who felt that a spiritual perspective was lacking from the steady stream of news and information that flowed through their daily lives.
 They each agreed to carve out a space on their blogs on a monthly basis for a spiritual conversation.
-The topic this month is: Christmas Traditions: How to keep Christ in Christmas.
+The topic this month is: Praising God in the Storm.

 I hope you continue this conversation by reading and commenting other perspectives on Christianity with my other Sisters in Spirit.
 Become part of the conversation:

 Kelli Donley is the liberal, all-loving United Methodist.
 She is a novelist and a public health advocate.
 She and her dog Willie Nelson Mandela can often be found on the trails of the foothills in Colorado where they live.
 She dreams of writing a series of books from the perspective of the women in the Bible.
 She blogs at: www.africankelli.com

 Sarah is municipal attorney, mom to a toddler boy, and United Methodist’s pastor’s wife.
 (She does not play the organ.)
 She is a life-long Missouri girl with a heart for hospitality and social justice.
 Sarah enjoys cooking, running, knitting and embroidery, reading, and playing in the sprinkler.
 Sarah blogs atwww.beautyschooldropout.net